saoun/ProjectZebra/day4/pt3_functions.md

 scopePractice() // returns "I'm outside!
 I'm inside!"

 console.log(declaredOutside) // returns "I'm outside!"

 console.log(declaredInside) // returns an error
 ```

 5. Arguments
     - Arguments are what the things you pass into a function are called
-    - The name of the argument can be anything and it'll only exist inside the *scope* of the function.
+    - The name of the argument can be anything and it'll only exist inside the *scope* (or { } brackets) of the function.
 ```js
 function oneArgument(word) {
     console.log("I like ")